YashJipkate/personal-site/content/blogs/gsocfinal.md

 ### Deploying the documentation on ReadTheDocs

-During the review of the SkyhookDM PR against the upstream Arrow project, its maintainers suggested to move the documentation regarding the in-depth details and deployment instructions in a seperate repository.
+During the review of the SkyhookDM PR against the upstream Arrow project, its maintainers suggested to move the documentation regarding the in-depth details and deployment instructions in a separate repository.
 My mentor [Jayjeet](https://github.com/JayjeetAtGithub) created a [new repository](https://github.com/uccross/skyhookdm) that acted as a parent to the main skyhookdm-arrow repo, and added most of the documentation and deployment scripts to it, retaining only the necessary information in the main repository.
 I then deployed this repository to ReadTheDocs, adding the necessary configuration.
 Since I was granted maintainer privileges to this repository, I didn't make PRs and instead just committed to the repository.
 You can find a list of my commits [here](https://github.com/uccross/skyhookdm/commits?author=YashJipkate).

 The documentation is now live at skyhookdm-arrow.readthedocs.io/!